Conclusion of Abasha School No. 1 Water Project – Georgia

 Before the well was built, the school had another sink, which is on the town water system.
 This water is not as clean or cold as the new water pump.
 Additionally, the old sink often doesn’t work, as the city of Abasha has many water outages.
 The new well, however, always works because it is run by a hand pump.

 The well took about 3 weeks to complete.
-At first the well and hand pump were built, and a week later a concrete sink was added, as well as a concrete structure to protect the pump.
+At first, the well and hand pump was built, and a week later a concrete sink was added, as well as a concrete structure to protect the pump.

 Abasha School No. 1 Director, Dodo Dolidze, says “The well is very important for our school because it gives students a reliable source of water for drinking and cleaning.
 We are very grateful to Appropriate Projects for the generous donation!”

 We extend our thanks to Thomas for completing this project and again thank the donors who contributed.